galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-installing-k8s.md

 Complete the following steps to install the Galasa Ecosystem in a Kubernetes cluster.
 Note that the examples use a relative path - check that you use the correct file path for your configuration.

-1. Define the custom resource definition by using the <a href=https://github.com/galasa-dev/extensions/tree/master/galasa-ecosystem-kubernetes-operator/deploy/crds/galasa.dev_galasaecosystems_crd.yaml target="_blank"> CRD</a> that is provided with Galasa and running the following command:
+1. Define the custom resource definition to your cluster by using the <a href=https://github.com/galasa-dev/extensions/tree/master/galasa-ecosystem-kubernetes-operator/deploy/crds/galasa.dev_galasaecosystems_crd.yaml target="_blank"> CRD</a> that is provided with Galasa and running the following command:
 ```
 kubectl apply -f deploy/crds/galasa.dev_galasaecosystems_crd.yaml
 ```